Linux Assembly Part 2: Declaring Data

 Previous article in this series : Linux Assembly Part 1 about Syscalls

 This is the second article in the Linux Assembly series.
-This time, we will focus on how to represent different data types in asm and how to do arithmetic operations with them.
+This time, we will focus on how to represent different data types in nasm so that we can do something with them.

 Registers